Oliver-Leete/Configs/README.md

 the same tab as the editor, runs the given command and then runs a command to send the output to the quickfix list (using the current errorformat).

+## New Text Object Concept

+I haven't put much time into implementing this yet, but I have plans.
+The plan is to have all text objects accessable by alphabetic characters (so the capital letters can be used for some stuff).
+And then to use a few directional keys to select them in different ways.
+The first set would be used ([ and ] in my current plans) to jump to the next or previous object or in operator pending, to act until the next object.
+The next pair ({ and } in my current plans) would select within the next text object, similar to gn and gN.
+And the last pair (( and ) in my current plans), would jump to the start or end of the current text object, like vim ninja feet.

+Having this would allow for things like yanking the next two functions, deleting to the next bracket and then changing to the end of the quote the cursor is currently in.

 <!-- TODO: describe other scripts -->

 For when I actually want the full powers of Kakoune I have a shortcut that uses kitty's remote